-Big Village provides interactive workshops for grades 2-12 that tie in with Ontario Curriculum subjects including Canadian and World Studies, Geography, and Social Studies.
-We discuss Fair Trade, Sustainable Development Goals, Ethical Consumerism and Ghanaian culture.
+Big Village provides interactive workshops for grades 2-12 that tie in with Ontario Curriculum across the disciplines of Geography, and Social Studies.
+We introduce students to Global Citizenship and Responsibility through our Global Communities, Fair Trade, Sustainable Development Goals, Ethical Consumerism and Ghanaian culture presentations.
 Workshops can range from 60-90 minutes and are customized for your classroom needs.

 Our workshops for intermediate students focus on fair trade, sustainable development and ethical consumerism.
 Students learn the basics of fair trade principles and how Big Village operates within them.
+Students develop an understanding of being responsible stewards of the earth as well what it means to be a global citizen.
 Using our beads as a platform we discuss the importance of a focus on the environment, no child labour and how fair trade benefits disadvantaged workers.
 These workshops include an opportunity to work with our beautiful recycled glass beads while building a bracelet as a take home for students.

-Our high school workshops work well for grade 9-12 Geography, and Social Studies Curriculum.
+Our high school workshops work well across grade 9-12 Geography, Social Studies and Business disciplines.
 We offer a range of topics including fair trade, ethical consumerism and the Sustainable Development Goals.
-Students will learn how Big Village approaches business and includes an opportunity to build a bracelet with our beautiful recycled glass beads as a take home.
+Students learn about social enterprise and business, global responsibility and how Canadians can make a difference in this world.
+We includes an opportunity to build a bracelet with our beautiful recycled glass beads as a take home.
 We also offer a unique fundraising program where students can build bracelets at a reduced cost and sell them at a profit of 40-50%.